ibleaman/JPPC/concerts.md

 ### Chutzpah!
 ### Yiddish Songs of Defiance

-honoring our spirit and survival over millenia
+honoring our spirit and survival over millennia
 including
 the Warsaw Ghetto Uprising
 and the founding of Israel